Originally written on March 31, 2019

 In an economy that has expanded beyond basic needs and wants, if money is added to incentivize more production, what is there to be produced?
 To grab the new money, people may engage in ventures that they might have not engaged in otherwise.
 For example, when a nation incentives education, hordes of people, who aren't intellectually inclined, enroll in educational institutions.
 As students, they do badly.
 As researchers, they produce sub-par scholarship.
 This continues until so many people get degrees that the value of a degree gets diluted to less than the cost of it.
 Similarly, economic incentives to any industry or market invite players that are bound to perform sub-par because they were not naturally/organically interested.

 The incentive of dumb money also leads people to do useless things.
 There are people popping bubble wraps on Youtube.
 Some solve problems that do not really exist.
 Others create problems to solve them (in business incubators, they try to sound smart by using the term "problem solving").
 Just because there is money to be made, they do things they don't really care about.
 A big part of the finance industry exists because money is fiat.
 So many lawyers exist because there are so many laws.
 So many accountants exist because there is SEC.
 Most insurance companies exist because the government has terribly rigged the market, reducing the supply of whatever these companies insure.
 So many tax professionals exist because the process is complex, beyond being mostly unneeded.
 In an open market, majority of people in the above sectors won't be needed.
-Deep down, they are throwing away their lives.
+Deep down, they know they are throwing away their lives.
 Thus, it is only natural that modern people struggle to find meaning in life.
 Just how much satisfaction does a YouTuber derive from popping bubble wraps for a living?
 I won't be surprised if he's depressed.
 His job means nothing to the real organic market.